WAKU-TAKE-A/IJToolsUsingOpenCV/README.md

 * <takehito.nishida@gmail.com>

 ## <a name="eng">Message
+IJToolsUsingOpenCV is the plugins of ImageJ.

 The OpenCV of the windows version has been wrapper for Java.
-Using that, I created plugin.
+IJToolsUsingOpenCV uses the wrapper.

 It is described in the following site.
 I think very easy way.